 Healing Hurt People

 We understand that violence takes a toll on people, and we provide support for people as they recover.
 We help young people and their families heal from trauma, stay safe, and plan the futures they want for themselves.

-Most are discharged to the hostile environments in which they were hurt, without supports to address the issues that led to their injuries.
+Most are discharged to the challenging and chaotic environments in which they were hurt, without additional supports to address the issues that led to their injuries.
 National statistics demonstrate the devastating long-term effects of this approach: within five years of their release from the hospital, 45 percent of severely wounded victims will be reinjured; nearly 20 percent will be dead.

-Recognizing the need to intervene during this crucial time in victims’ lives, HHP model was developed at Drexel University by: Ted Corbin, MD, MPP, an emergency physician; John Rich, MD, MPH a primary care physician and public health expert; Linda Rich, MA, a psychologist with extensive experience in health policy and program planning, and Sandra Bloom, MD, a psychiatrist who developed the Sanctuary Model.
+Recognizing the need to intervene during this crucial time in victims’ lives, the HHP model was developed at Drexel University by: Ted Corbin, MD, MPP, an emergency physician; John Rich, MD, MPH, a primary care physician and public health expert; Linda Rich, MA, a psychologist with extensive experience in health policy and program planning, and Sandra Bloom, MD, a psychiatrist who developed the Sanctuary Model.

 National Reach, Local Impact

 From 2011-2014, HHP served as the headquarters for the national Network of Hospital-based Violence Intervention Programs.
-In addition, HHP advances system-level solutions to prevent violence in Philadelphia — in part through an innovative Citywide Injury Review Panel that engages leaders from law enforcement, medicine, psychiatry, behavioral health, child protection, legal services, and education to glean policy lessons from the experiences of injured youth.
+In addition, HHP has worked to advance system-level solutions to prevent violence in Philadelphia — in part through an innovative Citywide Injury Review Panel that engages leaders from law enforcement, medicine, psychiatry, behavioral health, child protection, legal services, and education to glean policy lessons from the experiences of injured youth.